ticketcube/sg-cd05ee9b-894d-474f-8fa6-a242717364e8-1787192112/AUTH_MIGRATION_PLAN.md

 This document outlines the necessary steps to complete the migration from a legacy `AuthContext` to the modern `@supabase/auth-helpers-react` and `@supabase/auth-helpers-nextjs` libraries.

+**Update:** This plan has been revised to incorporate the provided `UserProfileContext.tsx` and `withAdminGuard.tsx` files, which accelerate the migration.

 **Project-Specific Notes:**
 *   **User Profile Key:** The `user_profiles` table is linked to the `auth.users` table via the `auth_id` field.
 *   **Admin Role:** Access control for staff is determined by the `role` column in `user_profiles` having the value `"otwstaff"`.